HMPNK/BUFVIR/README.md

 # BUFVIR
-Files with parameters used for genomic analyses of Bufo viridis
+Tools and parameters used for genomic analyses of Bufo viridis